LivePersonInc/developer-center/pages/documents/guides/agentworkspacewidget.md

 9. Add visit info parameters:

 	a.
-In the **Parameter** name field, enter the query string identifier you wish to bind the value.
+In the **Parameter** name field, enter the query string identifier you wish to bind the value to.

 	b.
 From the **Map to field**, select the LiveEngage parameter that you want to transfer.